john-itcsolutions/cheirrs/README.md

      There seems to be a problem with mixing controller types on the Host.
-     If the following is implemented on the Host directly, the upcoming section on installing the cheirrs backend with database and blockchains, should be performed on a multipass ubuntu vm on top a separate Host.
+     If the following is implemented on the Host directly, the upcoming section on installing the cheirrs backend with database and blockchains, should be performed on a multipass ubuntu vm on top a separate Host (we have created a second bootable partition).
 See above.
      For now, the following should be performed on the Host (unless you feel like arranging X11 port forwarding to be able to access the Kubeflow Dashboard from a vm on the Host browser).
-We finished by repartitioning the Main HDD into 2 installations - one for kubeflow (directly on Host), and the other for Elastos, the Blockchains and database server on an array of 2 identical vm's:
+As noted, we finished by repartitioning the Main HDD into 2 installations - one for kubeflow (directly on Host), and the other for Elastos, the Blockchains and database server on an array of 2 identical multipass vm's:
      For Kubeflow:

 `[sudo snap install multipass]`